 Once you know what you’re looking for, you can see traits in some of his other children and probably grandchildren as well.
 And we know your difficulties in life stemmed largely from social issues and life management difficulties.
 When you read more about women and girls who have neurology categorized as “autistic” you may see yourself reflected.
 Or you may not.
 Knowing you, that will likely remain a mystery forever.

 But I will tell you that once I began researching my neurological makeup in earnest, my life began to make sense.
 A LOT more sense.
 In fact, as I said, once you know what to look for, it can be stunningly obvious.
 And contrary to your previous derogatory comments, having an autistic brain is magic.

 I can discern patterns in ordinary life remarkably easily.
 I don’t even have to try.
 This wondrous ability helps me predict individual and group behavior, accurately project system outcomes, imagine flavor combinations, visualize mechanical possibilities, you name it!
 Life runs on patterns and I’ve got the touch.

 I can hear multiple conversations at once, along with minor sounds in the background and pretty much everything else.
 This comes in handy when the person I’m talking to may be less interesting than the lover’s quarrel going on the next table in a restaurant.
-I can also hear when machinery is failing or when appliances have been left on when other’s can’t.
+I can also hear when machinery is failing or when appliances have been left on.
+True story!

 My sense of smell is keen which means my sense of taste is up there as well.
 Because of that I enjoy meals more than most anything in the world.